 Designer: To be appraised.
 Made after a design by Angelo Lelii aka Angelo Lelli (1911 – 1979).

-Manufacturer: To be appraised; the original is made by Arredoluce, Italy.
+The original is produced by Arredoluce, Monza, Italy.

 Calla is named after the Calla-flower (Zantedeschia).

 This lamp is a nice copy or a smaller version of the Calla table lamp designed by Angelo Lelii.
-Producer unknown, but it is also an Italian lamp, maybe also made by Arredoluce.
+Producer unknown, but it is probably also an Italian lamp.
+It was acquired in Italy some years ago.

 Angelo Lelii is the founder of Arredoluce; Italy’s most innovative lighting firm of the 1950s and ’60s.
 He stands out with his innovative research into form, matter and colour.